KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 Although Swift/BAT offers basic functionality for data retrieval and analysis, it is still necessary to implement a package that allows the user to access and use the data in a simple way.
 In our case, ClassiPyGRB is completely focused on GRB science.
 It complements what other Python packages oriented to the Swift/BAT instrument do, such as:

-1) The NITRATES pipeline [@DeLaunay:2022], designed for maximum likelihood-driven discovery and localization of Gamma Ray Bursts.
+1) The NITRATES pipeline [@DeLaunay:2022], designed for maximum likelihood-driven discovery and localization of Gamma-Ray Bursts.
 2) BatAnalysis [@Parsotan:2023], a package specializing in photometry from all sources observed by the BAT instrument, not just in GRBs.

 Thus, ClassiPyGRB distinguishes itself by offering a comprehensive solution that addresses the entire workflow of GRBs, from data retrieval to classification.
 This package facilitates the entire process of GRB analysis, ensuring accessibility, efficiency, and robustness for researchers in the field of gamma-ray astronomy.